 After some minutes you should now have a Mountain Lion install drive.
 To boot from this drive, switch on your Mac while holding down the "alt" key, then choose it from the prompt which will then appear.
 Now you may install Mountain Lion normally.

+Random-access memory (RAM) is the working memory which OS X makes use of in order to run several applications at once.
+If you’re running any resource-heavy applications such as Adobe Photoshop, you’re likely to notice an increase in performance following an upgrade.
 Unfortunately, MacBook Air users are unable to upgrade, because in the bid to make the ultra-portable notebook as slim as possible, Apple soldered the Air's RAM to the motherboard, rendering it non-upgradeable.
 For the rest of us, however, RAM is an easy and (relatively) cheap upgrade.
 Crucial Memory makes it easy to choose which kind of RAM you need, though there are many other places which sell RAM too.
 Detailed instructions on installation can be found at the informative iFixit.

 While RAM can give you a noticeable performance boost for relatively little money, a solid-state drive (SSD) will really make your Mac fly.
 Applications will load quicker, your Mac will boot in seconds and everything will simply feel faster overall.
 As opposed to classic hard drives, SSDs contain no moving parts and use Flash memory, making them silent and very fast.
 The cost of SSD’s has fallen significantly, but it can still be an expensive or impractical proposition if you have a lot of media to store.